sakshikarande26/sakshikarande26/README.md

 # Hey there! 👋

 I am Sakshi, pursuing a Bachelor of Engineering with a focus on Artificial Intelligence and Data Science at University of Mumbai.
 I specialize in developing intelligent systems using Generative AI and Analytics.
-I am experienced and skilled in Machine Learning, Deep Learning, Cloud Computing, API building & testing and Web Development with JavaScript and its frameworks.

 - 🌱 I’m delving into Agentic AI
 - 👯 I’m eager to collaborate on projects leveraging LangGraph/LangChain/RAG technologies